 - I remember thinking after I finished reading book 1 that the author opened a narrative can of worms when the longbow island went boom.
 And sure enough, with book 2, in came the Seal to re-seal that can of worms.

-I could keep going, but you get the idea.
-If you only look at the surface level of this setting and magic system, it’s great.
-But if you think through the magic system or setting for more than a few minutes, it all falls apart.
+I have a few more, but you get the idea.
 Plot holes can ruin the enjoyment of one person, but maybe not someone else.
 Don’t take these criticisms too seriously.

 - Too much grimdark doesn’t work, at least for me.
 Soften it with some hopeful scenes.